a-oleynik/dw-test-rekrut/Work description.md

 28. Fix checkMaxValueForIntegerColumn to send correct request.
 29. Implement response parsing for checkMaxValueForIntegerColumn test.
 30. Added skeleton of test classes, methods and utils to test with XLSX export.
+31. Add WebdriverManager to handle parallel Webdriver threads.
+32. Add screenshot if test failed.
+Add folder constants.
+33. Add DateTimeUtils and WebdriverMethods.
+34. Removed isScrolledLeftToEnd as it didn't work with awaitility in threads.